1. When should I seek out a therapist?

 2. What is the duration and frequency of therapy?

 That depends is the short answer!
-For adults (18+) Your first appointment, the intake, will last an hour.
-I will initially discuss patient rights, confidentiality, and gather initial information.
-Each ongoing session will last between 45-60 minutes.
+For adults (18+) Your first appointment, the Comprehensive Clinical Assessment, will last an hour.
+I will initially discuss patient rights, confidentiality, and gather historical information.
+Each ongoing session will last 50 minutes.
 Frequency of therapy usually starts off at once a week.
-Symptom severity can guide how many sessions you need; however, insurance eligibility and benefits typically dictates the number of sessions per year.
+Symptom severity typically guides how many sessions you need.

-For child and adolescent therapy, your first appointment, the intake, will last an hour.
-I will meet with the child/teen and guardian/parent first to discuss patient rights, confidentiality, and gather initial information.
+For adolescent therapy, your first appointment will last an hour.
+I will meet with the teen and guardian/parent first to discuss patient rights, confidentiality, and gather initial information.
 I will then meet with the child/teen individually, then the parent/guardian individually, and then bring everyone back together.
-Each ongoing session will last between 45-60 minutes.
+Each ongoing session will last 50 minutes.
 Frequency of therapy usually starts off at once a week.
 Symptom severity can guide how many sessions a teenager needs to see improvement.
-However, insurance eligibility and benefits typically dictates the number of sessions per year.

 I understand that though the identified patient is the child/teen, this does not mean that the family should not participate or be made aware of the goings on while in therapy.
 My family-centered approach involves the parent(s)/guardians while safeguarding the patient’s rights.
 In the initial session, I will explain the terms of confidentiality and how they may break confidentiality if there are significant concerns of safety.
 As the parent(s)/guardian, you will understand what your teen has been diagnosed with, what their treatment plan looks like, as well as opportunities to discuss concerns with me on a consistently regular basis.
 In addition, I understand how the teen’s presenting issues may have a ripple effect to the rest of the family or the teen’s presenting issues may be a result of family discord.